galkinvv/pradeque/README.md

 ### Ideas to implement

 * basic structure: use table with arrays of exponential increasing size.
-* implement infinite-queue-pattern usage by relocating same size arrays from the end of container to the beginng of container
+* implement infinite-queue-pattern usage by changing order of array groups inside container while all data fits in one group
- * relocation can be done iff elements fits in a few arrays of same size
+ * relocation can be done iff elements fits in a one group of arrays
-  * more arrays of same size allows optimized memory usage - no need to allocate entire big array to relocate data that use small portion of it
-  * for optimized memory usage size of next array should be not a lot greater than sum of sizes of all previous arrays
+  * memory usage dependency on the size of arrays must be analyzed
- * relocation of a few arrays can be efficiently done by storing array pointers in circular buffer and rolling it via base pointer
+ * relocation can be done by logically changing the order arrays groups are accessed
-* optimize iteartor inc/dec operations by requiring that all ends of data blocks correspond to adresses with specific alignment, so most increment operations would just add constant to pointer and checks that such addition does't cross bound
+* optimize iteartor add/sub operations by requiring that all ends of data blocks correspond to adresses with specific alignment, so most increment operations would just add constant to pointer and checks that such addition does't cross bound
 * use aligned arrays allocation
- * for known to be small internal arrays retrieve pointer to array from pointer to specific element
+ * for known to be small internal arrays (table with array pointers, first block, maybe second block) retrieve pointer to array from pointer to specific element
  * for big arrays this achieves aligment requirement for bounds
-* no buffers except first contains associated extra internal data.
+* no buffers except first/second contains associated extra internal data.
- * first buffer is allocated before global table so it does contain reference to that table to make iterators be able to find table.
+ * first buffer is allocated before global table so it does contain technical buffer being deque object itself which references to the table to make iterators be able to find table.
  * buffer boundaries must be aligned so internal data can't be placed inside aligned object - it must be placed near it
- * iterators pointing to first buffer that are created before allocating table has null table pointer and in extra bits may contain information placement
+ * iterators pointing to first buffer that are created before allocating table has null table pointer and in standard bits contain information about block number like any other iterator
- * data allocated for first block contains: 2 buffers of size 2 ^ N for implementing circular behaviour for case of a few values and techical buffer of size 2 ^ (N-1).
+ * data allocated for first block contains: 2 buffers of size 2 ^ N for implementing circular behaviour for case of a few values and techical buffer of same size 2 ^ N
+  * if allowed to place internal buffer on both sides of data it may be made relatively smaller but makes entire structure much more complicated.
+So it is always before
+  * placement of array object inside at the exact start ob block allocated by allocator is made a tart of an external API
-  * this ensures that for size of techical buffer is 4 times smaller than data buffers, so the memory overhead is't so awful
+  * this ensures that for size of techical buffer is 2 times smaller than data buffers, so the memory overhead isn't so awful
-  * this is achieved by allocating (2 ^ (N-1)) * 5 sized buffer allocated on 2 ^ (N-1) boundary, selecting 2 ^ N aligned part that is used for data buffer and the rest is used for technical data.
-  * the side that technical data is placed according the buffer is encoded in iterator extra bits.
-* possibly use small-size optimization: for initial elements allocate single array aligned 2 times more than typical block and just store two pointers to begin-end elements in it.
-This allows even efficient rotating for small queue usage pattern.
- * after expanding to table reuse first of them for pointer to table (other can be null or carry some other useful information).
 * the iterator should contain all information that is required to perform iteration in same block with very rare acesses to table.
-Example iterator: pointer to element, pointer to table element which lower bits encodes at least lower limit of container size.
+Example iterator: pointer to element, pointer to table element which lower bits gives current block size & alignement.
 * the object itself should contain all information to perform all front/back related operations that does't require memory alloc/free without acessing the table.
  * so it need to contain begin and end iterators
   * iterators share address part corresponding to table address.
 This area can be used for other information.